 - Concern about U.S. insurer holdings of CLOs stems from loosened underwriting on the underlying leveraged loans.
-The loosening underwriting falls into three areas: 1) covenantlite; 2) absence of subordination; and 3) weaker earnings before interest, taxes, depreciation, and amortizations (EBITDA) multiples. - Our Stress Thesis is that these developments will result in substantially lower recovery rates on leveraged loans during the next recession.
+The loosening underwriting falls into three areas: covenant-lite, absence of subordination and weaker EBITDA multiples. - Our Stress Thesis is that these developments will result in substantially lower recovery rates on leveraged loans during the next recession.
 Specifically, we wanted to see how CLOs would perform if the loan recoveries deteriorated from the historical norms to levels comparable with unsecured debt. - Additionally, we wanted to run our recovery stress in both a historical and a moderately stressful default environment.